 Deprecated.
-That's because many VTK-based visualisation programs (e.g. VisIt and Paraview) now seem capable of reading Tecplot input files.
+That's because many VTK-based visualisation programs (e.g. Vislt and Paraview) now seem capable of reading Tecplot input files.
 It lives on just in case you might need to use some other visualisation tool that cannot, and requires .vtk files.

-By the way: if you just need to visualise three-dimensional isosurfaces, you may find that the sview program that is available with Semtex is, after some training, much simpler and quicker to use than any of the larger tools.
-Also, sview can read simple input scripts so is suited to making animations via a shell-based loop.
+By the way: if you just need to visualise three-dimensional isosurfaces, you may find that the sview program that is available with Semtex is, after some habituation, very much simpler and quicker to use than any of the larger tools such as Tecplot.
+Also, sview can read simple input scripts so is suited to producing sequences of graphics files suitable for making animations via a shell-based loop.
 Its visualisation is based on OpenGL and GLUT.